Modern History Playlist

 Ishwar Chandra Vidyasagar

-Ishwar Chandra Vidyasagar (1820–1891) was a leading Bengali reformer, educator, and social activist known for his role in promoting widow remarriage, women's education, and modernising Bengali prose.
+Ishwar Chandra Vidyasagar (1820–1891) was a leading Bengali reformer, educator, and social activist known for his relentless campaign for the Hindu Widows’ Remarriage Act (1856), pioneering women's education, and modernising Bengali prose on the basis of rational and scriptural evidence.

-Ishwar Chandra Vidyasagar (1820–1891) was a leading Bengali reformer, educator, and social activist known for his role in promoting widow remarriage, women's education, and modernising Bengali prose.
+Ishwar Chandra Vidyasagar (1820–1891) was a leading Bengali reformer, educator, and social activist known for his relentless campaign for the Hindu Widows’ Remarriage Act (1856), pioneering women's education, and modernising Bengali prose on the basis of rational and scriptural evidence.

 Fun Facts

-Vidyasagar walked miles barefoot to study in Calcutta due to poverty.
+Vidyasagar walked miles barefoot to study in Calcutta due to poverty, often studying under the street lights.

 Mains Key Points